jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-23-strangers-4-Mary-Alpoliani.md

 I had no background on Mary when I asked her to be my next interviewee.
 I called her a few days before our interview to schedule the meeting, and immediately, I knew I was going to enjoy our conversation.
 She exuded a lot of energy in her voice.
 It's as if she was ready to take on the world and ready to jump on any opportunity.

 Mary met Joe through work.
-Mary is the VP of Business Development at Renaissance Food Groups.
+Mary is the VP of Business Development at Renaissance Food Group.
 She sells their products at Joe's butcher shop.
 Mary knows the who's who in the food industry.
 Mary could tell Carmel, Indiana placed a lot of capital building their downtown.
 She spoke to Joe for two hours about her products, about his shop and life, and the competition he faced.
 Mary has an eye for marketplaces that sell well, and you can find her company's products in Joe's shop.

 Mary came from humble beginnings in Indiana.
 She grew up on a farm and her food was her family’s language.
 She and her husband travel around all over the US, selling and managing food products.
 From what I can access, Mary is a busy person.
 Yet, as I find out, Mary makes time for people.
 Case in point, during our conversation, she was driving her daughter to an appointment.